Skip to main content

 • make sure you understand their advice

-For example, you could ask for an interpreter or to get information in a language or format you can understand.
+For example, you could ask for an interpreter or for information in a language or format you can understand.

-You could also ask to speak in person if you have a disability that makes it hard to use the internet or talk by phone.
+You could also ask to talk to the council's homeless team in person if you have a disability that makes it hard to use the internet or talk by phone.

 What to say if the council will not help